obieze375/telco-agentic-study-o.e/submission/Phase_3/Competition_Guidelines.md

 ## How to submit?
 The zip file should be submitted using huggingface (the most desirable option), git, or modelscope.
 Participants must share the submission link with Zindi by emailing megan@zindi.africa

+> IMPORTANT: No resubmission is allowed during the Phase 3.

 ## Required Submission File